Central Oxfordshire Travel Plan

 - having zero, or as close as possible, road fatalities or life-changing injuries by 2050.

-To achieve this, we are now developing area travel plans across Oxfordshire.
-The first to be developed is the Central Oxfordshire Travel Plan covering the urban area of Oxford, the immediate movement and connectivity corridors to and from the city, as well as the main villages that lie on these corridors (Kidlington, Eynsham, Botley, Cumnor, Kennington and Wheatley).
+To achieve this, we are developing area travel plans across Oxfordshire.
+The Central Oxfordshire Travel Plan covers the urban area of Oxford, the immediate movement and connectivity corridors to and from the city, as well as the main villages that lie on these corridors (Kidlington, Eynsham, Botley, Cumnor, Kennington and Wheatley).

 Why is it needed?